orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

 ## Perspective switching
- -  "Applying the same thing in a different context"
- -  Somewhat related to Functors?

-- [ ] ignorant referencing ray ; all these as ;

  Open inputs, outputs, compute substrate, ..., interfaces ; means inputs/outputs are extremes match on initial/terminal.
 Substrate is anything in between.
 Interfaces are control of that in between if we're not fully defining how it is traversed by default.